garrandall/popular-music-data/tracks/sugar-town-nancy-sinatra.md

   start_date: '1967-02-11'
 ---

-I got some troubles but they wont last
+I got some troubles but they won't last
 I'm gonna lay right down here in the grass
 And pretty soon all my troubles will pass
 'Cause I'm in shu shu shu,